 The curriculum includes core courses in the areas of nutrition, biochemistry, biostatistics, and epidemiology.
-A minimum of 16 credits is required for the M.S. degree.
-Unless otherwise noted, each course is equivalent to one credit.
+A minimum of 48 semester hour units is required for the M.S. degree.
+Unless otherwise noted, each course is equivalent to three semester hour units.
 The exact number of required courses will depend upon the student's prior academic preparation.

 Doctor of Philosophy

 Students enrolled in the doctoral program must have completed courses equivalent to the Nutritional Epidemiology master's degree based on previous graduate-level coursework taken either at the Friedman School or elsewhere.
 Students entering at the Ph.D. level must complete or be exempted from all required courses of the M.S. curriculum.
 Students in the doctoral program must first pass a written and oral qualifying examination, and then complete and formally defend a doctoral dissertation based on original research.
 For more information about that application and admissions process for the doctoral program, please click HERE.

 Combined Degree Programs: MS/MPH